Mechasparrow/Sparkles/README.md

 ## Issues

-* Local P2P, only shown to work on unix systems (Need to make work with Windows, and MacOS)
+* LAN P2P, only shown to work on unix systems (Need to make work with Windows, and MacOS)
 * Look out for block overload
 * Not worth anything (yet)